Diary of a Wimpy Kid: The Getaway

 Diary of a Wimpy Kid: The Getaway is the twelfth book in the Diary of a Wimpy Kid series by Jeff Kinney.
 The book was unveiled during the 2017 Diary of a Wimpy Kid Virtually Live Event which was live streamed via YouTube as part of the 10th anniversary of the first book.
 The book was published and released on November 7, 2017.
 The book is about Greg and his family flying to a resort called Isla de Corales for Christmas.
-The Heffleys went there because that was the place where Greg's mom and dad went for their honeymoon.
+The Heffleys went there because that was the place where Greg's mom and dad went for their honeymoon, much to Greg’s dismay.
+Little do his parents know that much of the resort is now geared toward adults rather than children.
+A vacation that is meant to be a tropical paradise turns out to be a complete nightmare with numerous mishaps for the Heffley family.
 An animated film based on the book is in the works for Disney+.

 Plot

-Greg Heffley and his family see an advertisement for Isla de Corales, a resort where his parents went for their honeymoon, on TV.
+Greg Heffley and his family see an advertisement for Isle de Corales, a resort where his parents went for their honeymoon, on TV.
 To Greg's dismay, they skip Christmas to go to the resort instead.
 After multiple mishaps at the airport, such as their flight being delayed, the Heffleys board the plane.
 Greg is disappointed that he has to sit in the coach class seats, and is more annoyed when he is seated between a different family with a baby.

 After they land at the resort, Greg and his family find out that the resort has changed since his parents' honeymoon, and most of the activities they did are now on the adult-only section.
 In their room, they notice that they claimed the wrong suitcase and theirs was sent back home.
 After a visit to a crowded pool, Greg getting scared by an iguana, a meal being ruined by birds and slugs, and Frank getting diarrhea, the Heffleys go to sleep for the night.
 In the morning, Greg has an encounter with a tarantula that climbed into his slippers, and he loses track of where it went.
 He and his family go out to ride a banana boat because Susan wants to get a Christmas card photo, but the boat gets punctured.

 The next day, Susan visits the spa, leaving Greg to take care of Manny.
 He lets Manny play at a water park, but ends up falling in water that he believes to be contaminated with urine.
 After this, Susan books a snorkeling trip for the family, but Greg worries about getting stung by a box jellyfish.
 He takes a gulp of water by accident and believes that he has swallowed a sea horse, ending the snorkeling trip early.